2102821/CS220AU-DP-2022/README.md

 - 2022-10-18 Created a github account and undersatanding the modudle outline and assessments.
 - 2022-10-18 Introduction to digital identities and essistential risks
-- 2021-10-24 Verified my github account and created a few flies(READ.ME ) and corrected minnor mistakes in my repository
+- 2022-10-24 Verified my github account and created a few flies(READ.ME ) and corrected minnor mistakes in my repository
+- 2022-11-13 shared TODO list and ideas with Anaamria
+- 2022-11-